Glossary of Terms

 A surgical procedure for the treatment of obesity where a thumb-sized stomach pouch is created using stapling techniques to divide the stomach and then connect the outlet of the pouch directly to the intestine (also known as the bowel), essentially "bypassing" the lower stomach.
 The flow of digestive juices is preserved, however.
 This procedure achieves its effect by restricting the volume of food consumed and also the type of food consumed.
 Gastric bypass surgery can be performed via open surgery (one large incision) or less invasively with laparoscopic techniques (several tiny incisions).

 The backward flow of stomach contents into the esophagus due to a malfunction in the sphincter at the end of the esophagus.
 This can cause heartburn and discomfort.
-When it occurs repeatedly, it may become gastroesophageal reflux disease (GERD), where stomach acid can eventually cause scarring of the esophagus and other chronic problems.
+When it occurs repeatedly, it may become gastro-oesophageal reflux disease (GORD), where stomach acid can eventually cause scarring of the esophagus and other chronic problems.

 The medical term for high blood pressure.
 Usually, this means that a patient has a blood pressure of 140/90 or higher.
 In older adults, this number is adjusted upwards slightly.
 The top number is systolic pressure (pressure in blood vessels when heart is pumping out blood), while the bottom number represents diastolic pressure (when heart is at rest).
 This condition is also associated with obesity due to the excess weight that the heart has to sustain.